charan-pinni/spam-detection-research/README.md

 # 📌 Objective
 Reproduce and improve spam detection model on multi-lingual dataset.

-## 🧪 Methodology
+#🧪 Methodology
-1. Implemented baseline model from research paper tF-idf vectorization,metahuristic algor+lr
-2. Proposed improvements:
+1. Implemented baseline model from research paper use data set enron 1 contains 5000 records of spam and ham .
+It is unbalanced data firstly we performed preprocessoing and tf-idf vectorization for feature extraction secondly we use xgboost for feature selection third we applied the hybrid-algo+lr finally we calculated the confusion matrix 2.Proposed improvements:
+   -previous shows beter performance on english data but fails on multi-lingual data
-   - beter performance on multilingual data sentence transformer model+metaheuristic algo+lr
+   - we we improved a madel that shows beter performance on multilingual data
+   - we used sentence transformer for multi-lingual embedings then metaheuristic algo+lr
    - Model tuning

-## 📊 Results
+#📊 Results

 | Model        | Accuracy | F1 Score |
 |-------------|--------|---------|